inject30/Movies-TV-Shows/README.md

-# MusicTube
+# Movies & TV Shows

-This project was created more than an year ago for fun and for using modern android technologies for development.
+This project was created in 2017 for discovering for new movies, tv shows and celebrities.You can read detailed information about movie or tv show, view its ratings or watch trailers.
+The API was used by themoviedb.org.
 This project is no longer in active development.

 ## Screenshots